garrett-sutton/garrett-sutton.github.io/_drafts/year-in-review.md

 ## April
 * I continued my likely unsustainable tradition of running my age in KMs on or near my birthday.
-This year I ran over 26 KM for 26 years on Saturday April 8.
+This year I ran over 26 KM for 26 years on Saturday, April 8.
 Grace did the first 10 with me and Eric did the whole thing.
 * My birthday - April 9 - was on Easter Sunday for the first time in my lifetime.